Psi3 Aurigae

-Psi3 Aurigae, Latinized from ψ3 Aurigae, is a single, blue-white hued star in the northern constellation of Auriga.
-It is dimly visible to the naked eye with an apparent visual magnitude of +5.20.
+Psi3 Aurigae is a single, blue-white hued star in the northern constellation of Auriga.
+Its name is a Bayer designation that is Latinized from ψ3 Aurigae, and abbreviated Psi3 Aur or ψ3 Aur.
+This star is dimly visible to the naked eye with an apparent visual magnitude of +5.20.
 Based upon an annual parallax shift of 3.66 mas as seen from the Earth, it is approximately 890 ly distant from the Sun.

 This is a B-type giant star with a stellar classification of B8 III.
-It has about 4.2 and is spinning with a relatively high projected rotational velocity of 118 km/s.
+It has about 4.2 times the radius of the Sun and is spinning with a relatively high projected rotational velocity of 118 km/s.
 The star is radiating 1,624 times the Sun's luminosity from its photosphere at an effective temperature of 13,361 K.